 If your LEA does not offer a summer school program, but residents are able to attend summer school offered by a neighboring LEA for a fee, students in temporary housing must be afforded this same opportunity and they must not be charged a fee.
-Instead, your LEA will be asked to cover the summer school fee for such students.
-Title I Part A, set-aside funds may be used for this expense.
+Title I Part A, set-aside funds and ARP-HCY grant funds (if available) may be used for this expense.